 Global measurements are either computed on the entire image or limited by a mask.
 The mask used is the aggregation of the object surfaces generated by the Object Extraction and Object Editing Tasks, or by specific functions in the Developer Task.
-For instance, the FractionOfSurface called measurement computed in the Measurements Task is a global measurement.
+For instance, the

+FractionOfSurface computed called in the measurement Measurements Task is a global measurement.
 It is the surface area of the mask divided by the surface area of the entire image.
 Given a binary image (i.e., each pixel is either black, having a value of zero or is red, having a value of 1, meaning each pixel is in, respectively, the image background or its foreground), the area of the image is defined as the number of foreground pixels in the image multiplied by the pixel area in real-world units.
-Other global measurements are: image (computed intensity mean of all the pixels by Images -> Measurements -> Moments), intercepts, object count, etc.
+Other global measurements are: intensity mean of all the image pixels (computed bv Images -> Measurements -> Moments), intercepts, object count, etc.